 School fund purchases paid for direct from Private Fund Manager will not have a purchase order as this finance system does not have an ordering facility.
-It is also not practical for every School fund purchase paid via the Civica finance system and transferred to Private Fund Manager to have approved orders as the majority of these payments are for approved school trips with an agreed schedule of stage payments to be made.
+It is also not practical for every school fund purchase paid via the HOGE 100 with Access Dimensions finance system and transferred to Private Fund Manager to have approved orders, as the majority of these payments are for approved school trips with an agreed schedule of stage payments to be made.

-Where possible goods delivered to the school will be checked by the Finance Officer or Deputy Business Ratified: Oct 2022 Review: Sep 2025 Page 11 of 20

-Manager who will undertake a detailed check of the goods received against the goods received note (GRN) if provided and make a record of any discrepancies between the goods delivered and the GRN.
+Goods delivered to the school will be checked by the Finance Officer or Deputy Business Manager who will undertake a detailed check of the goods received against the Goods Received Note (GRN) if provided and make a record of any discrepancies between the goods delivered and the GRN.
 Discrepancies will be discussed with the supplier of the goods without delay.
 The GRN will also be checked against the original Purchase Order.
 A green sticker will be placed on the delivery stating the department it is to be delivered to.

-If the delivery does not have a green sticker on and is delivered direct to the ordering department the budget holder must undertake a detailed check of the goods received against the goods received note (GRN) if provided and make a record of any discrepancies between the goods delivered and the GRN.
+If the delivery does not have a green sticker on and is delivered direct to the ordering department the budget holder must undertake a detailed check of the goods received against the Goods Received Note (GRN) if provided and make a record of any discrepancies between the goods delivered and the GRN.
 Discrepancies should be discussed with the supplier of the goods without delay.

-If any goods are rejected or returned to the supplier because they are not as ordered or are of sub-standard quality, the Finance Office should be notified.
+If any goods are to be rejected or returned to the supplier because they are not as ordered or are of sub-standard quality, the Finance Office should be notified as soon as possible.